simongis/gnaf-for-arcgis/README.md

 ![Run in workbench](/img/ImportPSV2.png?raw=true "Run in workbench")

+If you are running the tools in workbench, ensure you update the published parameters before clicking run.

 Either way, running from either the tool within ArcGIS Pro, or from the Workbench - check that the tool runs succesfuly and you should end up with the following output in your destination geodatabase:

 ![Success](/img/Success_ImportPSV2.png?raw=true "Success")